Telephone: 01925 442079

 Disciplinary or suitability process and investigations

-The LADO Strategy Meeting should discuss whether disciplinary action is appropriate in all cases where:
+The Allegation Management Meeting should discuss whether disciplinary action is appropriate in all cases where:

-- It is clear at the outset or decided by a strategy meeting / discussion that a Police investigation or LA children's social care enquiry is not necessary; or
+- It is clear at the outset or decided by the Allegation Management Meeting that a Police investigation or Children's Social Care enquiry is not necessary; or

 - The employer or LADO is informed by the Police or the Crown Prosecution Service that a criminal investigation and any subsequent trial is complete, or that an investigation is to be closed without charge, or a prosecution discontinued.

 The discussion should consider any potential misconduct or gross misconduct on the part of the member of staff, and take into account: